 Related Topics

-Additional Casement Windows Pictures
+Additional Casement Pictures

 Casement windows also seal better, resulting in less air leakage.
 This also has to do with the fact that they are hinged on only one side.
-This allows for the use of highly effective compression seals on four sides as opposed to two; as would be the case with gliding or double-hung windows.
+This allows for the use of highly effective compression seals on four sides as opposed to two; as would be the case with gliding or double-hungs.

 They are an excellent choice for any room of the house, from kitchens to bedrooms to dens.
 However, if the window looks out onto a pathway or well-trafficked area, a casement window might not be the best option.
 They open outward and could create a physical hazard if they conflict with foot traffic.